hafizpatwary/flask-diet-app/README.md

 <a name="improve"></a>
 ## Improvements for the Future

+As development went by, the source code for routes, kept getting larger:
+* Subdivide routes in their own catergory:
+-- e.g. Registration, Login and account can have their own file -- Diet, food and homepage can be in the same file

+Bear in mind that GCP only allows one static IP address ** per region **.
+A problem encountered during development was that getting internal server error.
+This was because SQL network was set to a ephermal IP address.
+This meant a lot of time lost figuring the issue. ** Get different static IP address to save internal server errors **

+* Functionalities:
-Add author of diet in the homepage
+-- Add author name to the diet
-Add total calories in diet card
+-- Add total calories in diet card
-Add functionality to make diet private or public Search functionality as the food will increase
+-- Add functionality to make diet private or public
-Mobile frinedly
+-- Search functionality as the food will increase
+-- Most webiste are accessed my mobile devices, make the app mobile friendly

 <a name="auth"></a>
 ## Authors